SSWConsulting/SSW.People.Profiles/Eric-Phan/Eric-Phan.md

 linkedin:  "ephan"
 skype:  ""

 quote:  "There are 10 types of people in the world.
-Ones that understand binary and ones that don\'t."
+Ones that understand binary and ones that don't."
 ---

 ​​​[![BookNow.png](/Images/Bio/BookNow.png)](http://veethere.com/With/EricPhan) <span style="line-height:18px;">